Everything You Need To Know About Havasupai Falls

 Hydration Reservoir: Depending on the brand of your bag and the liter size it allows will determine which hydration reservoir you have.
 I have the Osprey Hydraulics Reservoir.
 Whichever hydration reservoir you choose, make sure to include a bite value cover unless you enjoy drinking dust and mud.
 Don't worry about bringing extra water than what you need for the hike in.
 When you get to the campground there is a fern spring you can drink from.
 No filter needed.

 Waterproof Hiking Boots: I have a pair of Asolo's.
-In total, we hiked over 39 miles in four days and most of those miles were wet.
+In total, I hiked over 39 miles in four days and most of those miles were wet.
 You will want a good pair of waterproof hiking boots that won't leave you with wet socks or blisters.
 Bring a first-aid kit just incase.

 Water Shoes: I have a pair from Teva.
 You will want water shoes to comfortably walk around the pools without worrying about your feet.
 I find Teva's extremely comfortable and a good choice because you can hike with them as well.
 The hike to Beaver Fall's included four river crossings.
 Instead of switching back and forth between my Teva's and Asolo's constantly, I simply tied my Asolos to the outside of my pack and wore my Teva's most of the way.

-Lightweight Tent: Devin and I found an amazing deal during one of REI's garage sales on a Big Agnes Tiger Wall UL3 Tent.
+Lightweight Tent: I found an amazing deal during one of REI's garage sales on a Big Agnes Tiger Wall UL3 Tent.
 When purchasing a tent, make sure you will be okay with carrying the weight of it through the Canyon.
 Also ensure it is the appropriate size for your party.
 You will want to bring a rainfly if your tent does not come with one.

 Sleeping Bag: As mentioned earlier, I went during February when the nights were freezing.
 I rented a 25°F bag from REI.
 It cost me $30 for 4 days/3 nights.
 The sleeping bag I own could only handle weather up to 40°F so REI's rental program was a good option for me.
 It is also a good option for those who don't camp often and want a temporary solution.
 They rent much more than just sleeping bags.
 You will also want a lightweight sleeping pad to cushion the ground beneath your bag and a blow up pillow.